 Gold Coast South is a densely urban neighborhood (based on population density) located in Chicago, Illinois.

-One of the really unique and interesting things about the look and setting of the Gold Coast South neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
-89.8% of the residential real estate here is classified as such.
+In addition, one of the really unique and interesting things about the look and setting of the Gold Coast South neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
+90.0% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 98.1% of all neighborhoods in America.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The neighbors in the Gold Coast South neighborhood in Chicago are wealthy, making it among the 15% highest income neighborhoods in America.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 97.8% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.